dylanon/dropservice/README.md

 ## Enhancements

-- Encryption at rest
+- [**Done**] Encryption at rest
-  - For POST requests, encrypt the message before storage (use a secret key stored as an environment variable, or generate a different one for every user?)
+  - For POST requests, encrypt the message before storage
-  - For GET requests, decrypt the message after reading from the database
+  - For GET requests, decrypt the message after reading/deleting from the database
 - Use HTTPS for all communication
 - Delete stored messages after 24 hours
   - Run batch deletion once per day, or